andrewchambers/ws-tcp-bridge/README.md

 ws-tcp-bridge
 =============

+Project status:
+ currently not in use  so i dont know if its up to date with its dependencies.
+Feel free to use the code as an example however the only licensing restriction is let me know if its been helpful!

 A websocket to tcp proxy server, using nodejs which bridges websockets and tcp servers in either direction.

 WIP - the actual code is extremely simple, but not tested well (YET), feel free to help.
 	  working examples will be provided with some real services when I get time.
 *NOTE* - currently I only support binary ws frames which isnt implemented in alot of browsers...
-A workaround is simple to implement, but will not be done until after christmas 2012.
+A workaround is simple to implement.

 INSTALL -